 You absolutely must have a good nursing bra when you are a breastfeeding mama.

 I highly suggest you buy these when you are pregnant as your breasts grow instead of buying a whole new bra that you can’t nurse in.
 It’s an easy way to knock out two birds with one stone.

-Nursing dresses– This is only something I would recommend if you have to wear a dress for an occasion that you will need to breastfeed at.
+This is only something I would recommend if you have to wear a dress for an occasion that you will need to breastfeed.